keiohtani/lightroom_folder_transfer/README.md

     + date
       + photos

-After manupilating file locations, Lightroom would not be able to locate the pictures, but you can easily fix this issue by updating the folder location in Lightroom.
+After manipulating the file location, Lightroom would not be able to locate the pictures, but you can easily fix this issue by updating the folder location in Lightroom.

 ## How to use the scripts